LIoccoUMD/ETL-Analysis/README.md

     ∙ *transform.py*: Processes the raw data, handles missing values and calculates safety scores for exercises.
 **vis/**
     ∙ *visualizations.py*: Generates visualizations to help understand the data and results.
+**log/**
+    ∙ logging information gets automatically output to this folder